munificent/craftinginterpreters/book/strings.md

 </aside>

-To create the string, we use `copyString()`, which is declared in `object.h`:
+To create the string, we use `copyString()`, which is declared in `object.h`.

 ^code copy-string-h (2 before, 1 after)

-Which the compiler needs to include:
+The compiler module needs to include that.

 ^code compiler-include-object (2 before, 1 after)

-Our "object" module gets an implementation file where we define the new
+Our "object" module gets an implementation file where we define the new function.
-function:

 ^code object-c